goiosunsw/TrackDraw/README.md

 TrackDraw
 =========
 TrackDraw (version 0.2.0) is an open-source speech analysis and synthesis tool.
+TrackDraw is not actievly being developed, but I'll get back to it when I have some free time!

 People
 ======